NdumisoCPUT/informal-business-management/creational_patterns_task.md

 # Creational Patterns (Task 2)

-This section documents the implementation of all six creational design patterns as required for Assignment 10.
+This section documents the implementation of all six creational design patterns as required for this project.

 ## Directory